 - Heroin deaths have increased 188% since 2006 (2015 data).

-The effort to establish a state-wide secure medicine return program has failed largely due to a divisiveness along party lines in the legislature and a sustained lobbying effort from the pharmaceutical industry.
 In 2013, the King County Board of Health took a bold step by passing legislation to establish a Secure Medicine Return Program in King County to give residents the opportunity to responsibly dispose of their unwanted prescription and over-the-counter medicines at no cost at drop-boxes throughout the County.
 After clearing the hurdle of a lawsuit from the pharmaceutical lobby, the new program went into effect in 2016 with several drop-off locations in Kirkland.